TechGlue/CheckIn/README.md

   - phoneNumber
   - subscriptionName

-**Future work**: building up a development container with a local database and swwagger setup.
+**Future work**: building up a development container with a local database and swagger setup.

 ## Misc.
 [Design and architecture](Docs/Design.md)